gladiator/komorebik/readme.md

 Currently, the modifier keys are `CONTROL+ALT`.
 So far this has the least amount of conflicting usage with Windows and other applications but should be configurable in the future.

-Keys are structured like komorebi's socket JSON schema.
+Keys are structured like komorebi's socket schema.
 This will be explained in detail in the future, hopefully you can figure it out for now.

 ```toml
 [keys]